grace-notes/website/contents/topics/claudius.md

 fright, and a very shameful manner, to the camp, asking all the way he went, “if the empire were indeed safely his?”

-XXXVII.
+## XXXVII ##

 No suspicion was too trifling, no person on whom it rested too contemptible, to throw him into a panic, and induce him to take precautions for his safety, and meditate revenge.
 A man engaged in a litigation before his tribunal, having saluted him, drew him aside, and